Gorgeous new white and fluffy vanilla cake, topped with cream cheese frosting and a super easy to make fresh strawberry sauce.

-I wanted this cake to be lighter, whiter and fluffier than my classic vanilla cake recipe so it’s a very similar recipe but with a few tweaks, it’s the perfect cake for summer.
+I wanted this cake to be lighter, whiter and fluffier than my classic vanilla cake recipe (which can be baked in a 9×13″ pan as well) so it’s a very similar recipe but with a few tweaks, it’s the perfect cake for summer.

 - Flour: I actually use cake flour in this recipe instead of all-purpose flour unlike all my other cakes.
 The difference generally isn’t HUGE between the two but it is slightly lighter and more tender with cake flour.

 - I also HIGHLY recommend using a digital scale, as flour is so often over measured.

 - Fat: I use butter and oil in almost all my cake recipes because I like the flavor from the butter and I like the texture produced by the combination of both fats.
 I find that oil alone is sometimes too spongy and not quite as pleasant in a plain vanilla cake.
 Whereas using all butter usually results in a cake that’s a bit more stiff.

 - For this cake, I decreased the oil and increased the butter for more flavor since there are no egg yolks.

 - Egg whites: you simply can’t argue against the flavor and richness that egg yolks bring to the table.
 However, I used egg whites because I wanted the cake to be super light and fluffy with a whiter color.

 - Sugar: I used granulated sugar and I don’t recommend cutting any out.

 - Liquid: Because I took out the egg yolks from this cake, I replaced the milk with heavy cream.
 I know it sounds weird but hear me out – it’s rich, high in fat and more flavorful than milk which is exactly the properties that egg yolks provide without the yellow color.